gaja-123/FYP2k21_HOME/README.md

 The Jump Local Optima Particle Swarm Optimization I (JLOPSO I) is an advanced PSO-based algorithm designed for feature selection on high-dimensional data.
 It improves upon standard PSO by splitting the problem into manageable sub-problems, adaptively adjusting swarm sizes, and incorporating a local search protocol to escape local optima.

+For implementation details, refer to the source code (📘 [JLOPSO 1.ipynb](source%20code/JLOPSO%201.ipynb) – Core implementation notebook for Jump Local Optima Particle Swarm Optimization I (JLOPSO I), updated in 2021) in this repository.
+This workflow enhances efficiency on high-dimensional datasets by promoting diversity and escaping local optima.

 ## Overall JLOPSO I Feature Selection Process

 ![JLOPSO I Feature Selection Process](images/Adaptive%20Particle%20swarm%20optimization%20for%20Feature%20Selection%20on%20High%20Dimensional%20Data%20%2C%20a.k.a%20Jump%20Local%20Optima%20Particle%20Swarm%20Optimization%20I%20-%20visual%20selection%20(4).png)